containers/podman/troubleshooting.md

 #### Symptom

-If you are running Podman or buildah as a not root user, you get an error complaining about a missing newuidmap executable.
+If you are running Podman or Buildah as a rootless user, you get an error complaining about a missing newuidmap executable.

 ```
 podman run -ti fedora sh
-cannot find newuidmap: exec: "newuidmap": executable file not found in $PATH
+command required for rootless mode with multiple IDs: exec: "newuidmap": executable file not found in $PATH
 ```

 #### Solution